abhishekarya1/Hash-Define-myNotes/content/devops/docker.md

 $ docker run --network=myNetworkName foobar
 Puts container on network
 ```

+When exposing port of container to host using `-p hostPort:containerPort` is not enough if app is listening on `localhost`.
+Make sure the the app is listening on `0.0.0.0` which means that it listens on every address available.

 **Embedded DNS**: Docker host network also has a DNS subnetwork that always runs at `127.0.0.11`.
 It resolves `name <-> IP` mapping for containers.